ccowmu/ccowmu.org/README.md

 The site is only deployed from the master branch, so feel free to push any other topic branches freely.
 Once a commit is merged into master it should show up on the site soon thereafter.

+## Prototyping ##
+You can work locally on the website by cloning the repository then serving using 'jekyll serve --watch' The --watch flag will automatically regenerate the page whenever changes are made.